Broome v Cassell & Co Ltd: Exemplary damages and Rookes v Barnard

-The issue of exemplary damages, also known as punitive damages, has long been controversial in English law.
+Exemplary damages, also known as punitive damages, have long been controversial in English law.
 It was criticised on the ground that it confused civil and criminal justice: the former's purpose is to compensate and to restore, while the latter's purpose was to punish and to deter.
-However, compensatory damages were a form of punishment, but one which was administered through civil justice.
+Compensatory damages were a form of punishment, but one which was administered through civil justice.
 Defendants in civil cases were liable to be punished through exemplary damages, without the benefit of the safeguards that exist in criminal courts, such as the heightened burden of proof.

 In Rookes v Barnard (1964), Lord Devlin severely limited the circumstances under which exemplary damages could be awarded.
-However, he declined to abolish exemplary damages entirely, because there were precedents for awarding them, and because there were at least two statutes which mentioned them by name.
+He declined to abolish exemplary damages, because there were precedents for awarding them, and because there were at least two statutes which mentioned them by name.
 According to Devlin, they could be awarded in cases: